snovio/Splash-extension/README.md

-# Token-extention
+# Token-extension
-Chrome extention for geting crypto project data in one place
+Chrome extension for geting crypto project data in one place

 For upcoming ICO projects
 1. Project name and ticker of the coin